CD-Kontent/rich-text-link-checker/README.md

 ## Notes

 ### Environment vs Project
-While coding this, Kontent.ai moved towards greater distiction between Projects and Environments, and what was once called a Project ID was changed to (the more accurate) Environment ID.
+During the development of this project, Kontent.ai moved towards greater distiction between Projects and Environments, and what was once called a Project ID was changed to (the more accurate) Environment ID.
 I've changed the user-facing references to Environment ID, but there are still references to "project" in the code that should be understood as "environment."